Two Harbors, California

-Two Harbors, colloquially known as "The Isthmus", is a small unincorporated community island village on the island of Santa Catalina Island, California, with a population of 298 (Census of 2000).
+Two Harbors, colloquially known as "The Isthmus", is a small unincorporated community island village on the island of Santa Catalina Island, California, United States, with a population of 298 (Census of 2000).
 It is the second center of population on the island, besides the city of Avalon.
 It is mainly a resort village.
 It has only one restaurant, one hotel and one general store.
 The village has about 150 permanent residents who live on the isthmus year-round.
 One notable feature was the one-room schoolhouse which closed in 2014.